IBM-EPBL/IBM-Project-27678-1660062691/README.md

 The ImageDataGenerator accepts the original data, randomly transforms it, and returns only the new, transformed data.
 Lets build model for fruit leaf disease detection
 Open Jupyter notebook and create a new python file, name ii Fruit-Training.ipynb and save it in the project folder.
 To know more about the usage  of the Jupyter notebook watch the video given in the pre-requisites section

+## Model Building For Fruit Disease Prediction

+We are ready with the augmented and pre-processed image data, Lets begin our model building, this activity includes the following steps

+Import the model building Libraries

+Initializing the model

+Adding CNN Layers

+Adding Hidden Layer

+Adding Output Layer

+Configure the Learning Process

+Training and testing the model

+Saving the model